Get Your Daily Dose of Goodness

-Forget dainty salads and diet shakes— our local restaurants know that healthy food should be satisfying and tasty.
+Forget celery sticks and diet shakes—NEPA’s local restaurants know that healthy food should be tasty and satisfying.

 Eating well is the first step to feeling well.
-And at these local restaurants, you can stick to your New Year’s goals and feel your best in 2019.
+Visit these local restaurants and make 2020 your healthiest year yet.

 Alter House in Clarks Summit puts an upscale spin on farm-to-table dining.
-This restaurant only uses locally sourced ingredients, and their creative menu changes often to accommodate the season’s freshest produce.
+This restaurant only uses locally sourced ingredients, and their creative menu changes often to make the most of the season’s freshest produce.
 Pair your dinner with wine or a craft cocktail from their bar.

-Nothing beats a cup of steaming, homemade soup, especially on a chilly winter day.
-Chic Chic Marketplace makes all their soups and salads from scratch at their flagship store in Forty Fort.
-While you’re there, you can also pick up fresh produce, meats, cheeses, and groceries from local farms.
-If you need a quick lunch on the go, stop by The Soup Chic stand at the Scranton Public Market.
+Chic Chic Marketplace makes all of their homemade soups, sides and entrees at their store in Forty Fort.
+While you’re there, you can also pick up fresh produce, meats, cheeses and groceries from local farms.
+For lunch on the go, stop by The Soup Chic stand at the Scranton Public Market.

-CoreLife Eatery in Wilkes-Barre whips up fresh salads, grain bowls, and broth bowls that will keep you full and help you power through your day.
+CoreLife Eatery in Wilkes-Barre whips up fresh salads, grain bowls and broth bowls that will help you power through your day.
 Each one is loaded with locally sourced veggies and sustainably-raised meats.
 You can build your own bowl or choose a combo from their menu.
 All bowls are gluten-free, and there are plenty of vegan options.
-We even scored you a deal for 25% off a meal combo.

 Harvest Seasonal Grill & Wine Bar

-Harvest Seasonal Grill & Wine Bar at the Shoppes at Montage combines farm-to-table fare with a posh atmosphere.
-The menu changes each season to showcase the freshest local ingredients.
+Harvest Seasonal Grill & Wine Bar at the Shoppes at Montage is a trendy farm-to-table restaurant that releases new, locally inspired menus each season.
 Most entrees are under 500 calories, so no need to feel guilty.
 They also have an extensive bar with over 50 wines and craft cocktails.
 They can easily accommodate any dietary restrictions, including vegan and gluten-free.

 Nearme Café in Moosic serves up breakfast and lunch.
 You have to try the smoothie bowls, which are Insta-worthy fruit salads.
 The café is located in the same building as Nearme Yoga Studio so you can get in a morning workout, then stop by the café for a quinoa bowl and a cup of iced matcha.